kyron321/kyron321/README.md

 ## 👋 Hey, I’m **Kyron**

-I'm an apprentice software developer working for ExtraMile Digital.
+I'm an software developer working with alot of things!

 Technologies I know and have used:
 <br><br>